shouryatiwaryy/ToDo-s-List/README.md

 # ToDo's List

-ToDo list is a simple web application to save Your daily tasks in order not to miss anything.
+ToDo list is a simple web application to save your daily tasks in order not to miss anything.

 ## Features